walchko/ultron/docs/docker/ros/running-ros.md

----
-title: Running ROS in a Docker Container
+# Running ROS1 in a Docker Container
-date: 14 Sept 2019
----

 The basics are [here](http://wiki.ros.org/docker/Tutorials/Docker) on the ros wiki website.